Areas of Law: How to Become a Public Lawyer

 - Attend hearings in court before a judge or jury

-A public law solicitor will work in a firm, most likely in a private practice, and will work on the case theory and development, and will handle documentation, client work and negotiation with other opposing lawyers.
+A public law solicitor will work in a firm, most likely in a private practice, focussing mostly on case theory and development.
+In addition, they will handle documentation, client work and negotiation with other opposing lawyers.

 A barrister working in the public law sector, however, will be the advocate for the case if it reaches trial in court.
-They will typically be an expert in public law issues, and will lead the team and make important decisions on the direction of the case, and will be the person arguing the case in court before a judge.
+They will typically be an expert in public law issues and will lead the team and make important decisions on the direction of the case.
+Moreover, a public law barrister will ultimately be the person arguing the case in court before a judge.

 The top UK private practice firms specialising in this area of law are:

-If you aren’t studying law as an undergraduate degree (where you will most likely study public law in your first or second year), then you could consider politics as an undergraduate degree – as firms will see this as an advantage due to your knowledge of the subject already.
+If you aren’t studying law as an undergraduate degree (where you will most likely study public law in your first or second year), then you could consider politics as an undergraduate degree.
+As a result, firms will see this as an advantage due to your preexisting knowledge of the subject.

 Some examples of work experience that would look good for this future career are:

 - Completing a vacation scheme in the public/administrative law sector of a firm;